jashcity98/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Writes a script that encodes and decodes text using the rot13 encryption.
-Assume ASCII
+Assumes ASCII